dopeboy/dopeboy.github.io/about.md

 * I like making [Neapolitan pizza](http://dopeboy.github.io/roccbox-pizza/).

-* I'm a four year classroom volunteer for [Code Nation](https://codenation.org/).
+* I was a four year classroom volunteer for [Code Nation](https://codenation.org/).

 ## Fun facts

-* I had a motorcycle accident in 2023 and the paramedics gave me Fentanyl.
+* I had a motorcycle [accident](https://x.com/manishsinhaha/status/1694162032831205622) in 2023 and the paramedics gave me Fentanyl.
+Fortunately and unfortunately, it works pretty well.

 * I've participated and/or mentored in over 15 hackathons, including the first ever hackathon in the Gaza strip.